 The track then runs along the left hand edge of the Glacier Access Road for approximately 1.7 km on a sealed lane marked for walkers and cyclists.
-Please keep off the road lanes.
+Keep off the road lanes.

 Approaching the Rata Grove, a gravel track heads into the forest on the left hand side of the road for a short time, before re-emerging from the forest and crossing the Glacier Valley Access Road.
-Take care to give way to all traffic and cross carefully!
+Take care to give way to all traffic and cross carefully.

 Once across the road the track winds its way easily up the valley through lush rainforest with abundant birdlife.
-The track crosses the Lake Wombat Walk just minutes from the road crossing – take care at this intersection also, cyclists please watch for walkers crossing!
+The track crosses the Lake Wombat Walk just minutes from the road crossing – take care at this intersection also, cyclists watch for walkers crossing!
 Views of the mountains and upper valley are possible at times as you head up the valley.

 This is a shared-use track.
 Follow the mountain bikers code: respect others, respect the rules, respect the track.